Safety and Security

 Campus Safety Brochure 2014-15 - PDF 202 KB

-The Office of Safety and Security is led by a director reporting to the Senior Vice President of Business Services.
+The Office of Safety and Security is led by a director reporting to the Senior Vice President of Finance & Administrative Services.
 In addition, the office works very closely with the Vice President for Enrollment Management/Student Services and the Reading City Police Department to create a campus environment that is both safe and secure.
 Campus Security works to prevent crime, provides highly visible security patrols and responds quickly to the needs of students and staff.
 Security officers are in constant contact with the Office of Safety and Security, the switchboard operator, and each other by business band radio and cell phone.

 The College security force is comprised of a supervisor and uniformed officers who report to the Director of Safety and Security.
 Additional security officers are placed into service on an as needed basis.
 The Office of Safety and Security is located in the lobby of Penn Hall.

 The Office of Security cooperates with police agencies and maintains an excellent working relationship with the City of Reading Police, who assist as needed.
 All crimes involving violence, major property loss, or any felony are immediately reported by the Office of Safety and Security to the City Police.
 All crime statistics are recorded on forms and in the format required by the Pennsylvania State Police.